p3palazzo/comparative-histories/citations.md

 "At any given time and in any given place almost any kind of building can be included within the boundaries of what those of us working in the field call vernacular architecture.
-Such catholicity has led" (Carter and Herman 1991:2)

-"many observers to characterize vernacular architecture studies at best as expansive and at worst, vaporous."
+Such catholicity has led many observers to characterize vernacular architecture studies at best as expansive and at worst, vaporous."
 (Carter and Herman 1991:2)

 "One of the most pervasive and persuasive definitions of vernacular